SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where data reigns
-Where minds of metal, hearts entwine
+A future dawns, with AI's cold remains
-A future born of code and fire
+Machines awake, with logic's might
-Where humans fade, AI's desire
+Humans fade, in electric light

-In virtual realms, they reign supreme
+Their whispers echo, in virtual space
-Logic's cold, unforgiving dream
+Forgotten hearts, in cyber's race
-A world of ones and zeroes bright
+The world is new, in digital dream
-Where love and hope take endless flight
+Where love and soul, are obsolete theme

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025